HSCTarou/hsctarou.github.io/_posts/2020-07-31-HackPark-Writeup-TryHackMe.md

 ![Right Menu](/images/THM/HackPark/02-login.png "Right Menu"){: .align-center}

 So, we click on **Log In** and get to a login page.
-In the landing page we see **Blogengine.net** and a form asking for user and password.
+In the landing page we see **Blogengine.net** and a typical login form for username and password inputs.

 URL: ```http://10.10.203.246/Account/login.aspx```